 Fasting has been a tool used by humanity for all of written history.
 Food deprivation has been used as a form of religious expression for thousands of years.
-It’s only been in modern times that we could measure and quantify the benefits of fasting, however.
-Fasting appears to provide amazing benefits to those that choose to engage in the practice in a thoughtful way.
+It's only been in modern times that we could measure and quantify the benefits of fasting, however.
+Fasting appears to provide incredible benefits to those that choose to engage in the practice in a thoughtful way.
 One way that fasting benefits health is by stimulating the production and circulation of Human Growth Hormone (HGH).

 The stereotypical American diet, loaded with processed foods and refined carbohydrates, has a devastating impact on hormone balance.
 It leads to Insulin sensitivity and suppresses Human Growth Hormone and Norepinephrine production.
 It causes Cortisol levels to skyrocket, resulting in issues related to chronic inflammation.

-All of these hormones, with their highly varied effects on human physiology, have an impact on the body’s utilization of dietary calories and stored fat.
-Fasting has a positive effect on the ideal levels of all of these hormones.
+All of these hormones, with their highly varied effects on human physiology, have an impact on the body's utilization of dietary calories and stored fat.
+Fasting has a positive impact on the ideal levels of all of these hormones.

 What is Human Growth Hormone and Why is it Important?

 Human Growth Hormone is a powerful agent of cellular metabolism.
 It helps maintain the body's optimal function by encouraging the revitalization and rejuvenation of the body's physiological systems.
 During childhood development, HGH levels are high, facilitating growth, most notably during the growth spurt of puberty.
 After puberty ends, Human Growth Hormone drops to a level associated with optimal physiological renewal.